Skip to the main content.

 The Filter Difference Between Then And Now

-For common rail diesel engines, 10 or 20 micron filtration just wouldn’t do.
-If you have one of these engines, your fuel filter is going to be rated at 2-3 microns.
-And the industry is advancing toward 1 micron effective filtration.
+For common rail diesel engines, 10- or 20-micron filtration just wouldn’t do.
+Common rail diesels will use a primary fuel filter rated at 10-30 micros, but then a secondary fuel filter rated down to 2-5 microns.
+And the industry is advancing toward 1-micron effective filtration.

 To give you some perspective, 40 microns is about the lowest limit of visibility that the human eye can detect.
 But 2 microns is the size of a single bacterial cell.